Encyclopedia

 Sauroposeidon

-“`html Sauroposeidon: Profile of a Prehistoric Giant Sauroposeidon Sauroposeidon (SAWR-oh-poh-SY-dun; “Earthquake God Lizard”) Sauroposeidon is a genus of giant sauropod dinosaur that lived during the Early Cretaceous period, approximately 112 to 100 million years ago.
+Sauroposeidon: Profile of a Prehistoric Giant Sauroposeidon Sauroposeidon (SAWR-oh-poh-SY-dun; “Earthquake God Lizard”) Sauroposeidon is a genus of giant sauropod dinosaur that lived during the Early Cretaceous period, approximately 112 to 100 million years ago.
 Its fossils have been discovered in North America, specifically in Oklahoma, Wyoming, and Texas.
-The name Sauroposeidon refers to Poseidon,
+The name Sauroposeidon refers to Poseidon, the

 Sauroposeidon Read Post »